About Mary Ahern

 The identifiable floral Images I create are glazed and intertwined with my abstract underpaintings inspired by the recent awe-inspiring visuals of the universe.
 By recognizing the delicate balance required for both terrestrial and celestial ecosystems to thrive, I am inspired to provide a visual context for understanding the essential balance necessary for life’s harmony.

 My artistic process involves employing unique techniques that I have continued to refine over the course of 50 years.
-Through the years of experimentation and refinement, I have developed a distinctive approach to painting that reflects my artistic vision and also my philosophy.
+Through the years of experimentation and refinement, I have developed a distinctive approach to making art that reflects my artistic vision and also my philosophy.